3 February 2019

 1 Cor 12.31-13.13

 A young woman had been with her boyfriend for some years and then one day she told him that she was leaving him.
 He was very upset and asked why.
 Her answer was that she found him too unpredictable.
-Some days he would be in very good form and then suddenly for no apparent reason he would become moody, even a bit depressed.
-She felt that she couldn’t continue the relationship as it was causing her too much stress trying to deal with his various moods.
+Some days he would be in very good form and then suddenly for no apparent reason he would become moody.
+She felt that she couldn’t continue the relationship as it was causing her too much stress.

 In the gospel today we find the people of the town of Jesus, Nazareth, like that.
 At first they are astonished at the gracious words that came from his lips.
 Soon they start complaining as they know him well, one of their own.
 They wonder where he learned all his wisdom and how he was able to work miracles in nearby towns.
 Was this jealousy, envy or what?
 Rather quickly they get very angry with him and even want to kill him.
 Later on he would experience something similar.
 On Palm Sunday people put branches in his path and sang, ‘Hosanna to the Son of David’.
 A few days later some of this same crowd cried out, ‘crucify him, crucify him’.